 Let’s dive deeper into it; here are three essential challenges to acknowledge before you submit your CV and click “send”.

 Here is how it works -

-At a startup, everything is in the early stage, and there is a lot to discover.
+At a startup, everything is in the early stages, and there is a lot to discover.
 From testing MVPs and gathering feedback from customers to learning how to recruit the right people.
 Therefore, be ready to implement new ideas and create processes from scratch.